tangible-landscape/grass-tangible-landscape/README.md

 ==================
 This README describes the installation of new version of Tangible Landscape which runs on Linux (Ubuntu) and Mac (OS X Yosemite).
 This repository contains also older, unsupported, version running solely on MS Windows.

+Branch coastal is used for a serious game where participants test different storm surge protection scenarios.

 Dependencies:
 -------------